 CLAUSE B - Funds shall be derived from membership dues, contributions, fundraising, and other activities approved by the Board.

-CLAUSE C - Funds shall be placed in a federally-insured bank or savings and loan association with co-signatures of the Treasurer and President.
+CLAUSE C - Funds shall be placed in a federally insured bank or savings and loan association with co-signatures of the Treasurer and President.

 Section 3.
-REPORTS - Within 20 days of an election or other official action the Secretary shall report such action to The Wildlife Society and the North Central Section via the Chapter Officer Report.
+REPORTS - Within 20 days of an election or other official action, the Secretary shall report such action to the Society and the North Central Section via the Chapter Officer Report.
 An annual report from the Secretary shall be forwarded to these same parties.
-To meet IRS reporting requirements the Treasurer will send (1) A statement of calendar-year income and expenses, together with starting and ending balances to The Wildlife Society by March 31 of each year and (2) If the Chapter obtains its Employer ID Number through The Wildlife Society, the Chapter shall also submit required IRS forms to the IRS and the IRS confirmation receipt to The Wildlife Society.
+To meet IRS reporting requirements the Treasurer will send (1) A statement of calendar-year income and expenses, together with starting and ending balances to the Society by January 31 of each year and (2) If the Chapter obtains its Employer ID Number through the Society, the Chapter shall also submit required IRS forms to the IRS and the IRS confirmation receipt to the Society.

 Section 4.
-FILES - The Chapter shall maintain a file containing: Bylaws of the Minnesota Chapter; minutes of all regular and special meetings of the membership and Board; correspondence pertinent to Chapter affairs; all committee reports; financial statements and records; and all other material designated as pertinent by the Board.
+FILES - The Chapter shall maintain a file containing: Bylaws of the Society, the North Central Section, and the Chapter; minutes of all regular and special meetings of the membership and Board; correspondence pertinent to Chapter affairs; all committee reports; financial statements and records; and all other material designated as pertinent by the Board.
 A "procedure for filing" shall be kept in the Chapter file for the guidance of each succeeding Secretary.
 A Chapter Operations Manual will be maintained by the President and a record of transfer of this manual to the incoming President will be maintained.

 Section 5.
-RESOLUTIONS AND POSITION STATEMENTS - Two or more members may submit resolutions or position statements to the appropriate issues committee (Forest, Prairie/Farmland, Wetland, or Statewide) for consideration by the Board.
+RESOLUTIONS AND POSITION STATEMENTS - Two or more members may submit resolutions or position statements to the appropriate issues committee (e.g., Forest, Prairie/Farmland, Wetland, or Statewide) for consideration by the Board.
 These shall be accepted or rejected by the Board and, if involving new policy, prepared for submission to the Chapter membership.
-Items involving new policy must be approved by two-thirds of the Chapter membership voting and must be transmitted to the Wildlife Society, if approved.
+Items involving new policy must be approved by two-thirds of the Chapter membership voting and must be transmitted to the Society, if approved.
 Actions falling within previously established Chapter policies may be carried out by any Chapter officer upon approval of the Board.
 On issues where there are no previously established Chapter policies and that demand action on a reasonably short notice, the President, or designated representative, may present a position statement on behalf of the Chapter provided that: 1) the concept of the statement be brought to the attention of the Board and is accepted by them prior to public issuing of the statement; and 2) copies of the statement are sent to the membership within 15 days after public issuing.
-Furthermore, the Minnesota Chapter may issue position statements pertaining to subjects in its locale when the content of the statement falls within the established policy of The Wildlife Society and in the absence of existing position statements by The Wildlife Society.
-The Minnesota Chapter will not issue statements that may be in conflict with the policy of The Wildlife Society without prior approval of The Wildlife Society's Council.
+Furthermore, the Chapter may issue position statements pertaining to subjects in its locale when the content of the statement falls within the established policy of the Society and in the absence of existing position statements by the Society.
+The Chapter will not issue statements that may be in conflict with the policy of the Society without prior approval of the Society's Council.
 All statements will follow the "Policy Guidelines" (http://wildlife.org/network/tws-local/annual-reporting/).
-The Chapter membership and The Wildlife Society must receive copies of any resolution or position statement within 15 days of such action.
+The Chapter membership, the Society, and the North Central Section President must receive copies of any resolution or position statement within 15 days of such action.

 ARTICLE VIII.
 COMMITTEES